GenericMappingTools/gmt-for-geodesy/3_lines_polygons_symbols/README.md

 ### Line styling

+*Note*: See also the chapter [3.14.
+Specifying pen attributes](https://docs.generic-mapping-tools.org/latest/cookbook/features.html#specifying-pen-attributes) in the cookbook.

 What if you're not happy with a solid line and want a dashed or a dotted line?
 GMT has a shorthand for those as well.
 Just append `,-` for dashed or `,.` for dotted lines after the color in the pen definition.

 `-W9p,red,-` gives you an automatic dashed line: